1.

 of ptilon meaning feather and genyos meaning cheek, which refers

 to its completely feathered face.
-This was discovered by Templeton
+This endemic was discovered by Templeton

 and named by Blyth. |